-This week in Space Force–centric news, weekly news imagethe USSF sees the future — and it is commercial.
+This week in Space Force–centric news, the USSF sees the future — and it is commercial.
 Space Systems Command’s Space Mobility ’23 conference started the week with some dazzling visions of commercial–military technology beginning with the AFRL Rocket Cargo program.
 Gen. Thompson spoke similarly of future tech at the first–ever meeting of the National Space Council Users’ Advisory Group, and the USSF and USAF came together to announce a new training program for the next generation of Guardians.
 These stories and more in this week’s Space Force news…

 Space Mobility ’23: AFRL Rocket Cargo, other futuristic visions touted